-While state legislators may not have reached a verdict on passing a sports betting bill that would have also included mobile wagering, the state of New York may still have a chance at making such wagers.
+While NY state legislators may not have reached a verdict on passing a sports betting bill that would have also included mobile wagering, the state of New York may still have a chance at making such wagers.
 “Commission staff continues to work on regulations that would effectuate sports gambling under existing statutory language,” Ochrym said at the commission’s monthly meeting, adding that the one issue being reviewed is whether “existing law can be read so as to authorize mobile wagering without new statutory enactments.”

 Assembly Racing and Wagering Committee Chairman Gary Pretlow, who brought the online sports gambling legislation to the forefront, said he believes the Gaming Commission had the ability to authorize online gambling.
 “The Gaming Commission has the authority to interpret the laws as they see fit,” said Pretlow.

 NY CASINOS READY FOR SPORTS BETS

 Back in 2013, a bill was passed that allowed the four “Vegas-like” casinos in New York to allow sports betting.
 These casinos are the del Lago Resort and Casino, Rivers Casino and Resort, Tioga Downs Casino and Resort World Catskills located in Waterloo, Nichols, Schenectady and Monticello.
 However, that law states that “an operator shall accept wagers on sports events only from persons physically present in the sports wagering lounge.”

 “There’s no question it will drive revenue and visitation to our casino here,” said Charlie Degliomini of Resorts World Catskills.
 Degliomini said the casino was already “pre-wired” in case PASPA was struck down.
 “I think we’re more excited than anxious, but we know it’s something that’s going to happen, it’s just a question of when,” said Degliomini.
 “For us, sooner is better than later.”